anytizer/wav2pat.lmms/samples/pat/README.md

+# .pat

-These are pattern files converted from .wav.
+- These are pattern files converted from .wav.
+- Use MadEngine or Patman to play these files.